Sdcrouse/careers-opening-the-line-of-communication/README.md

 However, for those who do say “yes”, you just landed yourself an informal meeting.
 And the next lesson will discuss what you must do before, during, and after the meeting.

-## If You Have a Premium Account: Assignment- Opening the Line of Communication

-Create a Google doc.
-Title it ""Your Name" + Opening the Line of Communication."

-Remember the three scenarios that we started this lesson off with?
-In this assignment, you will write appropriate opening emails for each of those scenarios.
-As a refresher, here they are again:

-Scenario 1: You just met a developer who works at a company that’s hiring.

-Scenario 2: Your best friend introduces you to her friend over email.
-Your friend says you and her friend should meet for coffee but doesn’t specify why.

-Scenario 3: You have a cousin who only knows you in the context of big family dinners but he happens to work at a big tech company.
-You’ve never before spoken to him about work stuff.

-Copy and paste these scenarios in your Google doc, and below each one, write the email you would send to that person.

-**Email** your assignment to your coach.
-You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
-Once you have a coach, you can start submitting assignments.

-Remember in the subject line to include your name and this specific assignment.

-In this case, your email subject line will be “”Your Name” + Opening the Line of Communication”

-In the body of your email again include:
->Your Name

->Assignment Title

->Your City, State

->Url to this specific Google document

-Update your Careers Prep Tracker sheet with the date submitted.

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-opening-the-line-of-communication'>Opening The Line Of Communication</a> on Learn.co and start learning to code for free.</p>